yogeshhegde/processor-sdk-doc/source/devices/AM64X/linux/Linux_Performance_Guide.rst

 Table:  Evaluation Modules

 .. rubric::  About This Manual
+   :name: about-this-manual-kernel-perf-guide

-This document provides performance data for each of the device drivers which are part of the Process SDK Linux package.
-This document should be used in conjunction with release notes and user guides provided with the Process SDK Linux package for information on specific issues present with drivers included in a particular release.
+This document provides performance data for each of the device drivers which are part of the Processor SDK Linux package.
+This document should be used in conjunction with release notes and user guides provided with the Processor SDK Linux package for information on specific issues present with drivers included in a particular release.

 .. rubric::  If You Need Assistance
+   :name: if-you-need-assistance-kernel-perf-guide

 For further information or to report any problems, contact https://e2e.ti.com/ or https://support.ti.com/